DREAM Act: 2017

-On September 5, 2017 the Trump administration rescinded the program, while pushing Congress to enact a replacement to the legislation prior to the elimination of DACA protections.
-The Dream Act of 2017 was introduced on July 20, 2017 by Senators Lindsey Graham (R-SC), Dick Durbin (D-IL), Jeff Flake (R-AZ), and Chuck Schumer (D-NY).
+On September 5, 2017, the Trump administration rescinded the program, while pushing Congress to enact a replacement to the legislation prior to the elimination of DACA protections.
+The Dream Act of 2017 was introduced on July 20, 2017, by senators Lindsey Graham (R-SC), Dick Durbin (D-IL), Jeff Flake (R-AZ), and Chuck Schumer (D-NY).
 With potential to provide a direct process for gaining U.S. citizenship, this bipartisan act has been both championed and scrutinized, but again failed to pass.
-People eligible for citizenship are those who are undocumented, have DACA or temporary protected status (TPS) (people without lawful immigration status), and who graduate from U.S. high schools and attend college, enter the workforce, or enlist in the military.
+People eligible for citizenship are those who are in the country illegally, have DACA or temporary protected status (TPS) (people without lawful immigration status), and who graduate from U.S. high schools and attend college, enter the workforce, or enlist in the military.
 Several other bills were introduced in 2012 meant to protect undocumented youth, all similar to the Dream Act, but never becoming law.

-The 2017 version of the Act would adapt the current law in several ways.
+The 2017 version of the act would adapt the current law in several ways.
 It would give DACA beneficiaries permanent resident status and TPS beneficiaries the opportunity to apply for this status.
 The pathway to U.S. citizenship would be first conditional permanent resident status for 8 years, apply for and receiving LPR status, spending 5 years in LPR status, and lastly applying for and receiving U.S. citizenship.
-The Act would also terminate the deportation proceedings of anyone meeting the requirements of the Dream Act and those enrolled in elementary or secondary school over 5 years of age.
+The act would also terminate the deportation proceedings of anyone meeting the requirements of the Dream Act and those enrolled in elementary or secondary school over 5 years of age.
 It lastly would improve accessibility to college in-state tuition and financial aid for undocumented youth and immigrants.

+2019 onward

+Much of the language of the DREAM Act was incorporated into the American Dream and Promise Act, which was first introduced in the 116th United States Congress.